theothersarah/sgopher/README.md

 1 (stdout): client socket.
 Technically is read/write, but a well-behaved client shouldn't be sending anything.
 2 (stderr): The stderr pipe of the server process, for error reporting.
 Will show up in the console or wherever else the server's stderr is going.

 Additionally, there will be an open file descriptor referring to the executable file itself.
 It will have whatever number it had when the server opened it for execution.
 This is present due to a limitation of the fexecve function - if the executable file is a script with a shebang line, it will only execute correctly if the file is NOT marked CLOEXEC, so it persists across the fexecve call.
-It isopened read-only so you can't accidentally overwrite it, though.
+It is opened read-only so you can't accidentally overwrite it, though.
+I did not consider this to be enough of a problem to justify examining the file for the shebang.

 The following environmental variables are provided, mimicking some aspects of the CGI standard: